May 19, 1925 – Feb. 21, 1965

 Born Malcolm Little in Omaha Nebraska on May 19, 1925.
 He grew up in Lansing, Michigan, when the house was burned down by the white supremist group the Ku Klux Klan.
 Shortly thereafter his father was murdered, and his mother was consequently placed in a mental hospital.

-He was released from prison in 1952 and went to Nation of Islam headquarters in Chicago, there to meet with the leader Elijah Muhammad, and embraced its teachings.
-He changed is last name to “X” to indicate a kinship to all blacks whose last names had originated with white slaveholders.
+Released from prison in 1952, Malcom went to Nation of Islam headquarters in Chicago, there to meet with the leader Elijah Muhammad, and embraced its teachings.
+Malcom changed is last name to “X” to indicate a kinship to all blacks whose last names had originated with white slaveholders.

 Malcolm X has a gift for speaking to large crowds, and went out on speaking tours around the country and soon became Nation of Islam’s prime speaker and organizer.
-He was committed, intelligent, and spoke with an unemotional eloquence which won him many followers.
+Committed, intelligent, and speaking with an unemotional eloquence, he won many followers.

 “I believe in a religion that believes in freedom.
 Any time I have to accept a religion that won’t let me fight a battle for my people, I say to hell with that religion.”